jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Misc
 - Make builds and submit to Itch.io

+- Make geiger counter louder

+- Make conveyor anim/trigger only active when the game is

 # Level Iteration
 - Show screen between levels telling the player how they did
 	- Let them know if they fulfilled quota